 Can an electricity bill be wrong?

-If you’ve received a bill you’re convinced is wrong, the reality is that your energy usage has probably changed over recent weeks and months, without you realising (e.g. you’ve started using the air con for an hour or two a day when you didn’t before).
-The other possible explanation is that you’ve received an estimated bill, either because your meter was inaccessible for the meter reader, or because you have signed up to a plan with monthly billing, in which case you’ll receive estimated bills two out of three months in the quarter, followed by a settlement bill to get your balance straight.
+If you’ve received a bill you’re convinced is wrong, the reality is that your energy usage has probably changed over recent weeks and months, without you realising.
+The other possible explanation is that you’ve received an estimated bill, either because your meter was inaccessible for the meter reader, or because you have signed up to a plan with monthly billing.
+In this case you’ll receive estimated bills two out of three months in the quarter, followed by a settlement bill to get your balance straight.

-Either way, if you have doubts, it doesn’t hurt to check.
+If you do have doubts, it doesn’t hurt to contact your energy retailer for clarification.
 Your retailer will likely ask you to take your own meter reading – or submit a picture of it – to compare against the reading they have.
-Then you will know if the bill was wrong or not.
+Then you will know if the bill was correct.

-If you also have a gas account and are concerned about your gas meter reading being too high, you can follow a similar complaint process to ensure you are being charged the correct amount on your gas bill too.
+If you also have a gas account and are concerned about your gas meter reading being too high, you can follow a similar complaint process.

 Here are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
 These are products from referral partners†.
 These costs are based on the Ausgrid network in Sydney but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.